xanmankey/ADifferentWayToPlayA/CHECKLIST.md

 - [x] player.dart
 - [x] program.dart
 - [x] team.dart
-- [ ] test whether Object type is a suitable replacement for prior SettingsSchema
+- [ ] test whether Object type is a suitable replacement for prior SettingsSchema (right now I'm assuming it is; that could be a dangerous assumption)

 /utils
 - [x] utils.dart